warungpintar/renceng-native/README.md

   <img src="./logo.png">
 </p>

-renceng-native is an implementation of Renceng Design Language System for react-native apps.
+renceng-native is an implementation of Renceng Design Language System for react-native apps using [styled-system](https://styled-system.com/) and [@emotion-native](https://emotion.sh/docs/@emotion/native).